barkadosh1/IDD-Fa19-Lab4/README.md

 **Include a photo/movie of your raw circuit in action.**

+VIDEO HERE

+Sweep Code HERE

 ## Part D. Paper puppet

 **a.
 Make a video of your proto puppet.**

+VIDEO HERE

 ## Part E. Make it your own

 **a.
 Make a video of your final design.**

+EXPLANATION HERE

+Made Origami Airplane.
+Have photo sensor. changes in lighting will cause the motor to move, mimicking turbulence in the event of lightning storm VIDEO HERE

+CODE HERE